SimonMaracine/simon-web-dev/README.md

 ## In The Wild

-I tested the website on a `Fedora Linux` desktop computer, on `Mozilla Firefox 121.0` and on `Google Chrome 120.0` and it looks okay.
+I tested the website on a `Fedora Linux` desktop computer, on `Mozilla Firefox 121.0` and on `Google Chrome 120.0`, `1920x1080` resolution.

-And, of course, I also tested it on mobile, on `Mozilla Firefox for Android 121.0.1`.
-It looks great.
+And, of course, I also tested it on mobile, on `Mozilla Firefox for Android 121.0.1`, `2340x1080` resolution, `5.9"` size.
+It looks all right.